Dhruvesh48/memory-game/README.md

 - The reset game button:
   - clicking the reset button and it should restart the game by reloading the website
-  - after clicking the reset button should change the background-color from #800000 to #fff
+  - after clicking the reset button it should change the background-color from #800000 to #fff

 ### Unfixed Bugs
 - Poor performance by lighthouse: